 The culprits of fires are called collectors of wild plants, which in the Ussuri taiga now, when the pine nut has matured, are thousands.

-According to Vladimir Bondarenko, the chief of the environmental department of the administration of the Partizansky Municipal District, at present collection of wild plants is regulated by the regional law "On the use of forests in Primorsky Krai" and the Forest Code of the Russian Federation.
-According to these documents, citizens have the right to stay in the forest and collect for their needs mushrooms, berries, cones, ferns.
+According to Vladimir Bondarenko, head of the environmental department of the Partizansky municipal district administration, the collection of wild plants is currently regulated by the regional law "On the use of forests in the Primorsky Territory" and the Forest Code of the Russian Federation.
+According to these documents, citizens have the right to stay in the forest and pick mushrooms, berries, cones, and ferns for their needs.

 - But to legally engage in procurement on an industrial scale, a person must conclude a lease of a forest plot.
 To do this, you need to win an auction and perform forest management works, the cost of which can reach several hundred thousand rubles.
 Ordinary citizens, and small businesses can not afford it.
 Previously, it was different - a person in the leshoz received a so-called forest ticket, paid some kopek and went to the taiga.
 The state received money, albeit small.
 And the leshozes knew people, and in the event of any emergency situations, the same fires, they understood whom to look for.
 Then this rule was canceled, and we got uncontrolled collection and fires.
 Spring in the taiga are fern collectors, in the autumn - bumps, - he says.